-- In regression, we are carrying out t-tests, just like in Chapter 7. - Therefore, the P-value is the conditional probability of observing a t-test statistic as extreme as that observed or more so, given that the null hypothesis is true. - The P-value measures the strength of evidence against the null hypothesis, H0. - The smaller the P-value, the stronger the evidence against H0.
+- In regression, we are carrying out t-tests, just like in Chapter 7 and 8! - Therefore, the P-value: - ✓ is the conditional probability of observing a test statistic as extreme as that observed or more so, given that the null hypothesis, H_0 , is true. - ✓ is the probability that sampling variation would produce an estimate that is at least as far from the hypothesised value than the estimate we obtained from our data, assuming that the null hypothesis, H_0 , is true. - ✓ measures the strength of evidence against H_0 .

+• We interpret the P-value as a description of the strength of evidence against the null hypothesis, H0.
+The smaller the P-value, the stronger the evidence against H0: